Carrizo Comecrudo Nation of Texas

-The Carrizo/Comecrudo Nation of Texas, also known as the Carrizo/Comecrudo Tribe of Texas is a cultural heritage organization of individuals who identify as descendants of the Comecrudo people.
+The Carrizo/Comecrudo Nation of Texas, also known as the Carrizo/Comecrudo Tribe of Texas, is a cultural heritage organization of individuals who identify as descendants of the Comecrudo people.
 Also known as the Carrizo people, the Comecrudo were a historic Coahuiltecan tribe who lived in northern Tamaulipas, Mexico, in the 17th to 19th centuries.

 The Carrizo/Comecrudo Tribe of Texas is an unrecognized organization.
 Despite the word nation in its name, it is not a federally recognized tribe, nor a state-recognized tribe.

-Texas has "no legal mechanism to recognize tribes" and has no state-recognized tribes.
+Texas has no office to manage Indian affairs and no codified administrative process for petitioning for state recognition of Indian tribes.
+Legal scholar J. Eric Reed (Choctaw Nation of Oklahoma) wrote in the November 2025 Texas Bar Journal, "Despite a rich history of [I]ndigenous peoples and tribes that still remain as communities of this state, Texas currently has no state-recognized tribes."

 Organization

 In 1999, the Carrizo/Comecrudo Tribe of Texas organized as a 501(c)(3) nonprofit organization, based in Floresville, Texas.
 Their subject area is human services.
 They underwent tax forfeiture in 2005 and 2015.

 Juan Benito Macias is the organization's registered agent and chairman.

 Petition for federal recognition

 The Tribal Council of the Carrizo/Comecrudo Tribe of Texas, based in Lubbock, Texas, sent a letter of intent to petition for federal recognition in 1998.
-The council has not proceeded further in submitting a completed petition for federal recognition.
+They wrote a letter to the Bureau of Indian Affairs reiterating the petition in 2016.